-2016 is the second year I’ve written a post every week.
-This post is a summary of what’s happened over the year and a look back at some of the goals I had at the end of the previous year and a look at how things have progressed.
+2016 was the second year I’ve written a post every week.
+This post is a summary of what’s happened over the year and a look back at some of the goals I had.

 Taking a break